MikeG621/LfdReader/Readme.txt

  - (ANIM) Fixed the retrieval of Frames when RelativePosition is turned on.
  - (BLAS) Added GetWavBytes() to make audio playback easier, reformats data to .WAV
  - (FILM) Added ToString() to Block and Chunk
+ - (CRFT) New
+ - (Resource) Btmp, Crft and Cplx added to ResourceType
+ - various updates

 v1.2.1, 02 Sep 2019
  - (BLAS) Fixed a crash that occur during Decode for VOIC types [Issue #1]